dblock/code.dblock.org/_posts/2013/2013-05-15-your-first-ruby-gem.markdown

 #### Add a License

 Every project needs a license.
-I use [the MIT license](https://github.com/dblock/ruby-enum/blob/master/LICENSE.md) because it’s short and nobody has time to read licenses.
+I use [the MIT license](https://github.com/dblock/ruby-enum/blob/master/LICENSE.md) because it's short and nobody has time to read licenses.
 Add a copyright notice to the README, don't forget future contributors.

 ```
 Copyright (c) 2013, Daniel Doubrovkine and Contributors.
 All Rights Reserved.